 If you fail to follow the procedures for obtaining a license properly, or if you engage in certain types of driving behaviors such as speeding, reckless driving, driving while impaired by alcoholor drugs, you can have your driving privilege suspended or revoked.

-If you are caught driving without a valid license, you can be subject to serious penalties.
+Being caught driving without a valid license can subject you to serious penalties.
 If you allow an unlicensed driver to use your vehicle, you could be fined and ticketed as well, jeopardizing your own driving privileges.

 NJ Penalties for Driving Without a License

-Under New Jersey motor vehicle law — specifically N.J.S.A.
-39:3-37.1 – drivers may face the following fines and penalties for driving unlicensed or for allowing an unlicensed person to drive:
+Under New Jersey motor vehicle law, drivers may face the following fines and penalties for driving unlicensed or for allowing an unlicensed person to drive: